Shawn5cents/Texty/vscodeprojects/Texty/docs/user_manual.md

     *   Ensure you are using a compatible browser (Chrome, Safari, Firefox, Edge).
     *   Check your browser settings to allow PWA installations.
     *   For iOS, ensure you are using Safari and not in Private Browsing mode.
-*   **Offline Mode Limitations:**
+*   **Offline Mode Issues:**
-    *   Full AI-powered enhancements require an internet connection.
-    *   Offline mode provides access to cached data and limited functionality.
+    *   If offline features aren't working, try:
+        *   Refreshing the app
+        *   Checking if service worker is active
+        *   Reinstalling the PWA
 *   **General Issues:**
-    *   Check your internet connection for online features.
+    *   Check your internet connection for online features
-    *   Ensure JavaScript is enabled in your browser.
+    *   Ensure JavaScript is enabled in your browser
-    *   Clear browser cache and cookies if experiencing unusual behavior.
+    *   Clear browser cache and service worker if experiencing problems
+    *   Check browser console for any error messages

 ## 7. Support

-For support, feedback, or bug reports, please contact [support email address].
+For support, feedback, or bug reports:
+*   Visit our GitHub repository: https://github.com/Shawn5cents/Texty
+*   File issues for bugs or feature requests
+*   Contact the development team through GitHub